Alternate Ohio English Language Proficiency Assessment (Alt-OELPA)

 Overview.
 The Department of Education and Workforce provides its schools the Alternate Ohio English Language Proficiency Assessment (Alt-OELPA) to measure the English language proficiency of eligible English learners with the most significant cognitive disabilities in grades K-12.
 The Alt-OELPA assesses proficiency across four language domains (listening, speaking, reading, and writing) and includes the academic English language students need to access and make progress in grade-appropriate content taught in English.

 ELPA21.
-Ohio works with a group of states managed by English Language Proficiency Assessment for the 21st Century (ELPA21) to develop and maintain the Alt-OELPA.
+Ohio works with a group of states coordinated by English Language Proficiency Assessment for the 21st Century (ELPA21) to develop and maintain the Alt-OELPA.
 The Alt-OELPA was developed with grant funding from the U.S. Department of Education.
 ELPA21 refers to the assessment as the Alternate English Language Proficiency Assessment or Alt ELPA.
 Ohio refers to the assessment as the Alternate Ohio English Language Proficiency Assessment or Alt-OELPA.

 Current News

 For important updates and announcements about the Alt-OELPA, please visit the Announcements page of the Ohio English Language Proficiency Tests Portal.
+Additionally, educators may wish to subscribe to the District Test Coordinator Bulletin to receive monthly updates from the Office of Assessment about the state assessments.

 Important Dates